Celebrating the publication, in April 2023, of Chris’s latest book, City Parks: A stroll around the[…]MORE >

-The pandemic brought into sharp relief what city dwellers already realised: parks are an absolutely essential part of modern life.
+Parks are an absolutely essential part of modern life.
 From the author who brought you Lido, here are 50 of the world’s greatest parks – but not just a list of the examples we already know.
 Yes, we’ll tell you about those storied greats such as Central Park in New York and Phoenix Park in Dublin, but we’ll also take you to the Philippines, to Australia, to provincial Britain and around the world to show you the most historic and the most interesting, the newest and most cutting-edge that mix the best of nature and architecture.
 We’ll explore what you can find there, who goes there, why they are important, and how parks respond to their environments, including ones over a road, on old rail lines or in Berlin’s former airport.
 Examples include:

 • Freeway Park, Seattle, USA: a bizarre and brilliant brutalist park over a motorway.